1. Brainstorming and Planning

 3. Grant Submittal

-- Your Resource Development Officer will submit the project to Restricted Accounting; after Restricted Accounting approves the budget, it will be sent to the President's office for final review and approval.
+- Your Resource Development Officer will submit the completed proposal and budget for a series of internal approvals including Restricted Accounting; Provost's office, and the President's office for final review and approval.

 - Once all approvals are secured, your grant will be submitted to the funding agency.